RedHatInsights/insights-client/README.md

 ```
 --system-site-packages = true
 ```
-3. Bootstrap the configuration script.
-This will run `configure` for you with no options.
+3. Setup the build directory.
+This will run `meson` for you with no options.

 ```
 $ cd insights-client
-$ ./autogen.sh
+$ meson setup builddir
-$ make
+$ meson compile -C builddir
 ```
 4. To build an insights-core egg from source, run `./build_client_egg.sh` in the insights-core repo.